If the MailEnable administration program is producing errors or is missing components, then a new .MSC file may be required.

 The error "Cannot initialise snap-in" when starting the MailEnable administration program may be an indication of this problem.
 This error may also occur if trying to access the web administration component inside the snap-in.

-or earlier of MailEnable.
-In these versions if you have installed MailEnable on
+MailEnable.
+In these versions if you have installed MailEnable on a 64bit

-a 64bit operating system then run the mmc from the Windows "Run" command
+operating system then run the mmc from the Windows "Run" command and use:

-and use: mmc /32.
-The MailEnable management snapin is a 32bit application and
+mmc /32.
+The MailEnable management snapin is a 32bit application and requires

-requires the mmc to be run in 32bit mode.
-If this does not resolve the
+the mmc to be run in 32bit mode.
+If this does not resolve the issue,

 1) Make sure that the MailEnable administration program is not running